 Pharmacists and Pharmacy Technicians are required to record all professional development activities in their online Professional Development log no later than November 30th of each year in order to be eligible to renew their registration for the following year.

-- Can I claim all 15 credits from one source?
+- Can all 15 hours of required learning be from one program?

 Yes, there is no restriction against this.
-While pharmacists are encouraged to obtain professional development from a variety of sources, it is not mandatory.
+While registrants are encouraged to obtain professional development from a variety of sources, it is not mandatory.
 If you have completed one course or program that fulfills the full requirement you may enter it as such.
-The exception is that a maximum of 5 credits per year may be claimed for completion of the Pharmacist’s Letter CE-in-the-Letter.

 - I took a program with several learning modules.
 Do I need to record each module individually?

 It depends on the documentation of completion that you received.
 If you received a separate record of completion for each module, then yes, you would document each module separately.
 If you received only one record of completion once all the modules were completed then you can document this as one entry using the following advice: